muratk5n/thirdwave/en/README.md

 ---

-"[EV is calculated] multiplying the company's outstanding shares by the current market price of one share [market cap, .. to] this number, add the company's total long-term and short-term debt.
+"[EV is calculated by] multiplying the company's outstanding shares by the current market price of one share [market cap, .. to] this number, add the company's total long-term and short-term debt.
 Lastly, subtract the company's cash and cash equivalents..
 This result shows